Deploy Lambda functions with container images

 Tools

-AWS CodeBuild – AWS CodeBuild is a fully managed build service in the cloud.
-CodeBuild compiles your source code, runs unit tests, and produces artifacts that are ready to deploy.
+AWS CodeBuild is a fully managed build service that helps you compile source code, run unit tests, and produce artifacts that are ready to deploy.

-Amazon ECR – Amazon Elastic Container Registry (Amazon ECR) is an AWS managed container image registry service that is secure, scalable, and reliable.
+Amazon Elastic Container Registry (Amazon ECR) is a managed container image registry service that’s secure, scalable, and reliable.

 Epics